anima-wg/brski-cloud/anima-brski-cloud.md

 * with unfiltered connectivity, including public IPv4 and IPv6
 * where incoming connections are enabled via explicit rules
-* where ther could be malicious devices within this network
+* where there could be malicious devices within this network